Soldrion/vibe-coded/README.md

-# vibe coded or projects that use AI to get the basic framework started
+# projects using AI to get the basic framework started

 thing tracker readme in the files